dhruvmalik007/CoreContracts/packages/rpc-msg-derive-with-cost/README.md

-# RPC Msg Derive Crate
+# RPC Msg With Cost Derive Crate

-Provides a derive macro that implements `IntoShortnameRPCEvent` trait from `../utils` crate.
+Provides a derive macro that implements `IntoShortnameRPCEventWithCost trait from `../utils` crate.